mluukkai/webdevelopment-rails/week3.md

 The idea is implementing the registration functionality so that when users sign in, the <code>ID</code> of the corresponding <code>User</code> object is  saved in the session.
 When users sign out, the session is reset.

 Attention: almost any kind of object can be saved in the session basically, and you could save in the session also the <code>User</code> object corresponding to the users who signed in.
 It is a best practice however (see http://guides.rubyonrails.org/security.html#session-guidelines) to store as little data as possible in the session (you can save up to 4kB of information in Rails sessions, by default).
-You should store right the amount you need to identify users who signed in, whereas their other information can be retrieven from the database if needed.
+You should store just the the amount of data you need to identify users who signed in, whereas their other information can be retrieved from the database if needed.

 Create now a controller to sign in and out of your application.
-Tipically, you should follow Rails RASTful idea and conventional path names to implement the signing in functionality.
+Typically, you should follow Rails RESTful idea and conventional path names to implement the signing in functionality.

-You can think of the session as something which is born when users sign up, and signing up can almost be considered as the same kind of resource as a beer, fo instance.
+You can think of the session as something which is born when users sign up, and a session can almost be considered as the same kind of resource as a beer, fo instance.
 Accondingly, the controller for signing up will be called <code>SessionsController</code>.

 A session resource is anyway different than beers, for instance, because users either are or are not signed in, in a particular moment.
 Differently than beers, a user can have not many but maximum one session.
 Differently than beers, it does not make sense to have a list with all sessions.
 Routes should be written in singular and this can be at least done when you create a session routes into routes.rb with the <code>resource</code> command:

-    resource :session, only: [:new, :create, :delete]
+    resource :session, only: [:new, :create, :destroy]

 **Attention: make sure you write the routes.rb definition exactly in the form above, and not _resources_ as it is in the definitions of other paths.**

 The sign up address is now **session/new**.
 The POST call to the address **session** executes the signing in, creating a session for the user.
-Users sign out when their session is distroyed, with the execution of a POST-delete call to the address **session**.
+Users sign out when their session is destroyed, with the execution of a POST-delete call to the address **session**.

 Create a controller for sessions (in the file app/controllers/sessions_controller.rb):